W3JDev/Ai-Artisan.v2/docs/PROJECT_DOCUMENTATION.md

     *   The AI acts as an "AI career assistant" reviewing the resume against a job description for a specific identified gap.
     *   Context provided includes a summary of the current resume, the full job description, and the specific `gapDescription` text.
     *   The AI is asked for ONE concise, actionable suggestion (1-2 sentences) to address the specific gap, focusing on practical improvements to the existing resume structure.
+*   **Model & Configuration:**
+    *   Uses the `gemini-2.5-flash` model for a quick response time, which is crucial for this interactive feature.
+    *   A `temperature` of `0.5` is used for a balance between focused advice and slight creativity.
 *   **Input:** `currentResumeData` (ResumeData object), `jobDescription` (string), `gapDescription` (string).
 *   **Output:** Plain text string containing the AI's suggestion.
-*   A `temperature` of `0.5` is used for a balance between focused advice and slight creativity.

 ### 3.4.
 API Error Handling